-4 Australians and 2 Indonesians are rescued after being missing in waters off Aceh for 2 days
+4 Australians and 2 Indonesians are rescued after 2 days lost at sea

 JAKARTA, Indonesia (AP) — Four Australian tourists and two Indonesians were rescued after being missing for two days in the waters off Indonesia’s Aceh province, officials and the father of one of the Australians said Tuesday.

-Peter Foote, the father of Elliot Foote, who had traveled to Indonesia to celebrate his 30th birthday with friends, said he received a text message from his son saying he is okay.
+Peter Foote, the father of Elliot Foote, who had traveled to Indonesia to celebrate his 30th birthday with friends, said he received a text message from his son saying he is OK.

 “It says: ‘Hey Dad, Elliot here.
 I’m alive.
 Safe now.
 Love you.
 Chat later,’” Peter Foote said at a news conference in Sydney on Tuesday.
 “It’s great, it’s good news.
 I’ll have to talk to him and want to see photos and see what he looks like.
 It’s all good.”